esl/amoc/README.md

 typing a command and then pressing Ctrl+D to exit the shell.
 After that the scenario will keep running.

-## Configuration

-amoc is configured through OTP application environment variables that are loaded from the configuration file, operating system environment variables (with prefix ``AMOC_``) and Erlang application environment variables (`priv/app.config`).

-Internally, amoc is using the following settings:

-- ``interarrival`` - a delay in ms, for each node, between creating process for two consecutive users.
-Defaults to 50 ms.
-- ``repeat_interval`` - a delay in ms each user process waits before starting the same scenario again.
-Defaults to 1 minute.
-- ``repeat_num`` - number of scenario repetitions for each process.
-  Defaults to ``infinity``.

-You can also define your own entries that you might later use in your scenarios.

-The ``amoc_config`` is a module for getting configuration.
-Every time we ask for a config value, ``amoc_config`` looks into OS environment variables first (with ``AMOC_`` prefix; e.g. if we want to set ``interarrival`` by this mechanism we should set OS environment variable ``AMOC_interarrival``), and if it doesn't find it there, it tries to get it from the Erlang application environment variables.
-If it cannot find it there either and the default value was not supplied, an error it thrown.
-What's more, we can set variables  dynamically (by setting OS variable or ``application:set_env(amoc, VARIABLE_NAME, VARIABLE_VALUE)`` in Erlang).

-``amoc_config`` provides the following function:

-- ``get(Name)`` and ``get(Name, Default)`` - return the value for the
-  given config entry according to the aforementioned rules.

-### Locally (without ansible)

-If you are not using ansible, just modify the ``priv/app.config`` file.
-It will later be added to your local release.

-### Distributed (with ansible)

-During the ansible deployment the following file is used as a template:
-``ansible/roles/amoc/templates/app.config.j2``.

-As long as you need to set only the amoc application variables (including your scenario-specific settings), you can do it in the ``ansible/group_vars/amoc`` file.
-You can also do it later in Erlang console (``application:set_env/3``) or set OS environment variable (with prefix ``AMOC_``).
-Remember that OS environment variable will be taken if present even if you set it by ``application:set_env/3``.

-A separate file is required for this since dictionaries are not supported in the inventory file.

 ## REST API